 - Manage paleontological resources using scientific principles and expertise

-- Maintain a program of inventory and monitoring of paleontological resources
+- Develop a program to inventory paleontological resources on public lands

 - Establish an education program to increase public awareness about paleontological resources